home-assistant/home-assistant.io/source/_integrations/select.mqtt.markdown

   type: boolean
   default: "`true` if no `state_topic` defined, else `false`."
 options:
-  description: List ov options which can be selected.
+  description: List of options that can be selected.
   required: true
   type: list
 qos: